gruzh/NNs_AirDM/README.md

-# Training threshold Boolean networks: applications to gene regulatory network modeling
+# Using neural networks as an alternative to air dispersion modeling in environmental impact assessment

 This repository contains the official dataset for the paper [Using neural networks as an alternative to air dispersion modeling in environmental impact assessment]()